chef/chef-web-docs/chef_master/source/chef_automate_compliance.rst

 CIS profiles
 -----------------------------------------------------

-The following CIS benchmark profiles are included:
+The following CIS Level 1 and 2 benchmark profiles are included:

 * AIX
 * Apache Tomcat